 - 1. Photorefractive Keratectomy (PRK) uses an excimer laser to reshape the cornea to refocus light rays on the cornea.
-PRK may be used to correct low to higher amounts of myopia (generally -1 D to -12 D). - 2.
+PRK may be used to correct low to higher amounts of myopia (generally -1 D to -8 D).
+Astigmatism is also treatable with PRK. - 2.
 LASIK is a two-phase operation.
-First, a thin layer of cornea is either surgically cut with the microkeratome or a flap is created using a laser.
+First, a thin layer of cornea is either surgically cut using a laser.
 Then the exposed surface of the cornea is reshaped with an excimer laser, and the flap is returned to its original position.
-LASIK has been found to be quite successful and relatively safe for the correction of moderate and high myopia up to -12 D. Above 12 diopters, LASIK is known to have a high incidence of complications involving the quality of vision, especially at night, and has proven to be less accurate than it is with the treatment of lower levels of nearsightedness.
-For these reasons, many surgeons have stopped performing LASIK for extremely nearsighted eyes. - 3.
+LASIK has been found to be quite successful and relatively safe for the correction of low, moderate and high myopia up to -12 D. Above 10 diopters, LASIK is known to have a high incidence of complications involving the quality of vision, especially at night, and has proven to be less accurate than it is with the treatment of lower levels of nearsightedness.
+For these reasons, many surgeons have stopped performing LASIK for extremely nearsighted eyes.
+Astigmatism is also treatable with LASIK. - 3.
 Refractive Lens Exchange (RLE) is an intraocular procedure in which the natural lens is removed and replaced with a synthetic lens of a more accurate power.
-Patients age 40 or over may request an multifocal lens that corrects for both near and distance vision.
-Because of the increased risk of retinal detachment, refractive lens exchange is most appropriate for patients who are extremely nearsighted (-10 D and above). - 4.
+Patients age 40 or over may request a multifocal lens that corrects for both near and distance vision.
+Because of the increased risk of lens removal surgery, refractive lens exchange is most appropriate for patients who are extremely nearsighted and who are generally older in age. - 4.
 Other Refractive Surgery Procedures include keratomileusis, corneal inlays, and radial keratotomy (RK).
-These procedures are rarely performed, and RK is generally effective only for patients with low to moderate degrees of myopia.
+These procedures are rarely performed.